Cybersecurity Challenge Analysis of Work-from-Anywhere (WFA) and Recommendations guided by a User Study: Introduction

 \section{Introduction}

 The work-from-anywhere (WFA) model has become increasingly popular in recent years, allowing employees to work remotely and have more flexible schedules.
 A Gartner survey \cite{b1} reveals that more than $74\%$ of organizations will support a certain population of their workforce to continue working from home or anywhere.
 However, this model introduces new risks and challenges that transform the cybersecurity landscape.
 Attackers may exploit the vulnerabilities that arise from employee behavior and employer policies \cite{b0}.
 Remote employees may connect to unsecured public WiFi networks, use shadow IT \cite{b2}, and personal devices to access corporate resources or store sensitive data on unsecured devices, increasing the risk of data breaches and cyber-attacks.
 Phishing attacks, malware infections, and insider threats can also be more challenging to detect and prevent when employees work remotely.
 Additionally, compliance with regulatory requirements can be challenging when employees work remotely.
 By understanding these challenges and implementing appropriate cybersecurity measures, organizations can ensure that the WFA model is a safe and secure environment for their employees and their data.
+However, despite these increasing risks, there is a well-documented discrepancy between individuals' privacy concerns and their actual behaviour, often referred to as the privacy paradox as reviewed by Gerber et al. \cite{b4a}.
+This can be explained by several factors, including behavioural biases (such as the intention-behaviour gap), a lack of awareness of privacy risks, and trade-offs between privacy and other perceived benefits, such as convenience.
+In the context of WFA, this paradox is particularly relevant, as remote employees may express concerns about cybersecurity but still engage in risky behaviours, such as using public networks without using VPN due to convenience or lack of perceived immediate threat.
+In light of the above discussion, the contribution of this paper is threefold: \begin{itemize} \item We analyzed the cybersecurity challenges and implications of the WFA model and categorized them based on the model part they belong to.
+This can provide organizations and individuals with a better understanding of the potential risks and vulnerabilities associated with the WFA model and improve the appropriate incident response management accordingly. \item We conducted an online user study to evaluate the cybersecurity awareness and readiness of organizations and their employees when they switch from on-site to remote work.
+The study aimed to provide valuable insights that can help organizations and individuals take proactive steps to protect themselves and their employees from cybersecurity threats by identifying knowledge gaps, assessing employee behavior, evaluating security policies, identifying areas for improvement, and promoting best practices.